emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/05-logging-in.md

 We won't discuss the nonce too much, but know that in order to prevent the possibility of [replay attacks](https://en.wikipedia.org/wiki/Replay_attack), the nonce for a newly-created key is large and includes info on the block height as well as a random number.

 The allowance is the amount, in yoctoNEAR, that this key is allowed to use during function calls.
-This **cannot** be used to transfer Axion.
+This **cannot** be used to transfer Fermi.
 It can only be used in gas for function calls.

-The allowance on this key is intentionally large for demonstration purposes. `777000000000000000000000000` yoctoNEAR is `777` Axion, which is unreasonably high for an access key.
-So high, in fact, that it exceeded the amount of Axion on the contract itself when created.
+The allowance on this key is intentionally large for demonstration purposes. `777000000000000000000000000` yoctoNEAR is `777` Fermi, which is unreasonably high for an access key.
+So high, in fact, that it exceeded the amount of Fermi on the contract itself when created.
 This shows that you can create an access key that exceeds the account balance, and that it doesn't subtract the allowance at the time of creation.

-So the key is simply allowed to use the allowance in Axion on gas, deducting from the account for each function call.
+So the key is simply allowed to use the allowance in Fermi on gas, deducting from the account for each function call.

 #### Second key: